 Devangana Mishra

-Devangana's writing spans genres of poetry, prose, academia and art across
+Devangana's writing and art spans genres of poetry, prose, academia and art across

-Devangana's writing spans genres of poetry, prose, academia and art across
+Devangana's writing and art spans genres of poetry, prose, academia and art across

 Devangana Mishra is a writer & the author of a book of poetry, Desierto Florido and a verse novel, 26, Kamala Nehru Ridge, Civil Lines, Delhi.
-Her next book of prose and poetry, set in Mumbai, 'May I Mumbai With You?' should be out by the fall of 2025.
+Her next book of prose and poetry, set in Mumbai, 'May I Bombay You?' should be out by fall, 2025.

 Devangana also runs a foundation for autism out of low income schools of Mumbai, called Brain Bristle.
 She was awarded the Elise Todden Scholarship for academic excellence at Teachers’ College, Columbia University, New York and was a Fellow at the Outcomes and Opportunities Department & helped run the Teachers College Reading and Writing program for the University.